 There are wonderful things that occur when both CBD and CBG are together; they create something called the entourage effect, where each cannabinoid heightens the benefits of each other.

-So, you’d actually be getting the best mix and match benefits possible, the relaxing, destressing effects of CBD, and the focus and energy boost of CBG.
+So, you’d be getting the best mix and match benefits possible, CBD’s relaxing, destressing effects, and the focus and energy boost of CBG.

 CBG products: What’s On The Market?

-Gummies are a convenient, easy, and delicious way to introduce yourself to the world of cannabis products, while oils pack a punch when it comes to CBG benefits.
+Gummies are a convenient, easy, and delicious way to introduce yourself to the world of cannabis products, while oils pack a punch regarding CBG benefits.

 Best CBG Gummies